 These punishments are possible because the at-fault parent violated a court order.
 Law enforcement and judges take such matters seriously.

 No one wants to deal with motions to enforce.
 So, the resolutions almost always include a modification of the existing custody orders.
 Usually, the parties agree to the modifications, and the judge then approves them.

 Connect With a Diligent Cook County Attorney

 Judges almost always intervene if a child custody order is violated in a material way.
-For a free consultation with an experienced divorce lawyer in Rolling Meadows, contact Delaney Heckman, Ltd. Virtual and after-hours visits are available.
+For a free consultation with an experienced divorce lawyer in Rolling Meadows, contact Andrea Heckman Law, Ltd. Virtual and after-hours visits are available.